 “Pradeep Kumar Nath has displayed great tenacity and fearlessness in his fight for animal life on the eastern coasts of Andhra Pradesh.
 He has fought courageously for the past five years to protect Olive Ridley turtles and their nests by preventing poaching and conserving their habitat on the Andhra Pradesh coast.
 He has taken his fight even to the government, against the use of turtle nesting beaches for construction purposes.
 He has also contributed to animal welfare in and around Vishakhapatnam through his campaign to stop animal sacrifices and illegal slaughter.
 His actions have helped save more than 800 turtle nests and over 80,000 hatchlings.”

 (Update for 2006: Please note the tally is up to 1800 turtle nests and protection for 180,000 hatchlings released into the sea.)

 Charlie at 35 years old is our oldest star tortoise.
-Protected under Schedule I of the Indian Wildlife Act these species gets their name from the radiating star patterns on their shell and each beautiful star is centered on a pyramid shaped bump.
-Grayish brown or golden brown colorations blend in with their surrounding and among tufts of grass and they become somewhat camouflaged.
+Protected under Schedule I of the Indian Wildlife Act these species gets their name from the radiating star patterns on their shell and each beautiful star is centred on a pyramid-shaped bump.
+Greyish brown or golden brown colourations blend in with their surrounding and among tufts of grass and they become somewhat camouflaged.

 Because they are special tortoises they are therefore victims of smuggling and we have confiscated 17 of them from hunters who would sell them for their meat.

-There tortoises are not uncommon in Andhra Pradesh but there is also a lot of ignorance that threatens them.
+Their tortoises are not uncommon in Andhra Pradesh but there is also a lot of ignorance that threatens them.
 Superstition says that they should be kept at the bottom of wells to clear the germs but they just die down there.
-So this is another part of our ongoing humane awareness education campaigns to educate the public about these special reptiles. -- Pradeep Nath
+So this is another part of our ongoing humane awareness education campaigns to educate the public about these special reptiles. — Pradeep Nath